EngineeringLast Updated May 20, 20249 min read

 SQL is relational

-A common misconception is that SQL databases are considered relational because you can define relations between records in your database using foreign keys.
-In fact, the name is based on the mathematical concept of a relation, which refers to a collection of unique tuples .
-A tuple is simply an ordered collection of values.
+You might think SQL databases are called “relational” because you can define relationships between records using foreign keys.
+However, the term actually comes from the mathematical concept of a “relation,” which is a collection of unique tuples.
+A tuple is just an ordered collection of values.

 In an SQL database, a relation is represented as a table, with each tuple in the relation making up a row (commonly called a record) in the table.
 In relational databases, you can (and generally should) normalize your data by not storing it redundantly.
 In the past, storage was expensive, and normalizing your data saved storage.